“The person without a purpose is like a ship without a rudder.”

 Purpose therefore forms the structural foundations on which a business rests whilst also being the animating force behind the company vision and mission statement.
 It is the role of those at the highest level, the Board, CEO and SMT, to determine, honour, and believe in the Purpose of the company, not created by the HR or the Marketing teams.
 It transcends economic gain as the core philosophical heartbeat which drives the business forward.
 Without a company purpose, employees cannot be fully engaged, and as Professor Birkinshaw (Professor of Strategy at the London Business School) notes, “You cannot foster true innovation without engaged employees”.

 At a practical level, Purpose is equally the most important lever for attracting and retaining top talent, and increasingly, business leaders are becoming aware of its inherent power.
 What potential hires are looking for in a business is shifting – not just due to Covid-19, but a realignment of their personal values.
 Bringing about what the U.S Chamber of Commerce Foundation terms the “purpose zeitgeist”.
-A study by Deloitte found that two out of three millennials stated their organisation’s Purpose as the reason why they chose to work there.
+A study by CMI found that two out of three millennials stated their organisation’s Purpose as the reason why they chose to work there.
 With millennials predicted to comprise 75% of the global workforce by 2025, the role Purpose plays in attracting and retaining talent is more important than ever before.

 Where a sense of Purpose is embedded, change affords new opportunities and allows people to fulfil aspirations.
 Change can be unsettling, and sometimes a painful experience.
 Whether coping with impact of Covid-19, business transformation or an M&A, a restructuring of pension plans, a reformulation of leadership, it is always vital to provide the one key constant to which employees can grasp.
 A storm can be weathered when a sense of direction is championed.